-The discontinued Physical Education tests have been replaced by the Physical Education K-12 test, which is required for certification in this subject area.
-Additionally, the subject area Kindergarten-Grade 6 has been renamed Elementary Education K-6.
-The competencies and skills pertaining to Kindergarten-Grade 6 will remain the same under Elementary Education K-6.
-These have been printed as Competencies and Skills for Teacher Certification in Florida, Tenth Edition
+The discontinued Physical Education tests were replaced by the Physical Education K-12 test, which is required for certification in this subject area.
+Additionally, the subject area Kindergarten-Grade 6 was renamed Elementary Education K-6.
+The competencies and skills pertaining to Kindergarten-Grade 6 remained the same under Elementary Education K-6.
+These changes were printed as Competencies and Skills for Teacher Certification in Florida, Tenth Edition.